makenai/automate-js/notes.md

 #Automa-te Notes

-Pen starts at the top-right of the drawing area
+Pen starts at the top-right of the drawing area.

 ##Three disc layers from top to bottom are for: